STAMP-project/camp/docs/pages/execute.md

 #### The Testman webapp

-Our web test managemeent tool is a Spring Roo web application.
+Our web test management tool is a Spring Roo web application.
 Here the Java code of the Java web application, but we also have the necessary [`web.xml`](http://github.com/stamp-project/camp/tree/master/samples/java-web/template/testman/src/main/webapp/WEB-INF/web.xml) to specify servlets' bindings and the [Maven POM